West Highland Way Hike 2026

 TRIP REGISTRATION DEADLINE:

-Only 22 spots are available for this trip.
-We anticipate it filling up quickly, so don’t delay in reserving your spot.
-To secure your spot for this life-changing adventure, submit your $500 deposit by September 15, 2024.
+We anticipate the 22 spots available for this trip will fill up quickly, so don't delay!
+To secure your spot for this life-changing adventure, submit your $500 deposit by September 15, 2025.

 TRIP LEADER: